 Many human rights violations against trade unionists take place in the course of labour disputes.
 Trade unionists are frequently labelled subversives by the security forces and their paramilitary allies and these accusations are frequently followed by serious human rights violations.

 Due to their activities trade unionist are victims of killings, “disappearances” and death threats.
 According to trade union reports 37 trade unionists have been killed in Colombia this year.

 RECOMMENDED ACTION: Please send appeals to arrive as quickly as possible, in Spanish or your own language:

-- calling on them to order full and impartial investigations into the threats, publish the results and bring those responsible to justice;
+- calling for a full and impartial investigation into the killing Luciano Enrique Romero Molina, with the results made public and those responsible brought to justice;

-- urging them to take immediate action to dismantle paramilitary groups, in line with stated government commitments and recommendations made by the UN and other intergovernmental organizations.
+- urging the authorities to take immediate action to dismantle paramilitary groups, in line with stated government commitments and recommendations made by the UN and other intergovernmental organizations.

 Señor Presidente Álvaro Uribe Vélez

 Palacio de Nariño, Carrera 8 No.7-2, Bogotá, Colombia

 Salutation: Excmo.
 Sr. Presidente Uribe/ Dear President Uribe